There is no money, only food.

 When you use a credit card, checks, debit card, and similar payment methods, your financial institution creates entries for you.
-Then they send you a statement, which usually comes out monthly, quarterly, or annually.
+Then they send you a statement, usually monthly, quarterly, or annually.

-You look at your ledgers covering the same time period as the statement and compare the ending balance for both on a given date.
-If they match, chances are you’re reconciled; meaning what you tracked is what your accountability partner (your financial institution) tracked—cross checked and verified.
-If the ending balances are different, you may want to go through, entry for entry, and see who is incorrect.
+You look at your ledgers covering the same period as the statement and compare the ending balances on a given date.
+If they match, chances are you’re reconciled, meaning what you tracked is what your accountability partner (your financial institution) tracked—cross-checked and verified.
+If the ending balances differ, you may want to go through entry-for-entry and see who is incorrect.

 You can also do a review, which is similar to reconciliation, only you’re not using the statement.
-Instead, you’re looking at the transactions at your financial institution and looking at your ledger for the account and confirming individual entries.
+Instead, you’re looking at the transactions at your financial institution, looking at your ledger for the account, and confirming individual entries.
 This way, if something is off, you notice it earlier than when you get the statement.

 Expense accounts (categories)Section titled Expense accounts (categories)

-When I opened my first accounting software around the year 2000 I was like, “This puts me one step closer to being an adult!”
+When I opened my first accounting software around 2000, I was like, “This puts me one step closer to being an adult!”
 I bought the software with my own money.
-Installed it on a computer I purchased with money I earned.
+I installed it on a computer I purchased with money I earned.

 I was heading up the adulting escalator and skipping steps along the way.

 I added my accounts and synced the transactions.
 Then I started going through entries to categorize things.
-I clicked the list of expense categories and there was about three dozen to choose from.
-I’m sitting there trying to distinguish between gas for the car, versus automobile maintenance, versus auto insurance.
+I clicked the list of expense categories, and there were about three dozen.
+I’m sitting there trying to distinguish between gas for the car versus automobile maintenance versus auto insurance.

 I quickly bailed on that software.

-It was overwhelming, I couldn’t handle it.
-Every once in a while I’d get a wild hair to try again and each time I ran away.
-20 years later, I said, “All right, I’m going to do this, but I’m going to do it on my terms.”
+It was overwhelming.
+I couldn’t handle it.
+Every once in a while, I’d get a wild hair to try again, and each time I ran away.
+Twenty years later, I said, “All right, I’m going to do this, but I’m going to do it on my terms.”

-Just because the examples are there, doesn’t mean I have to use them unless they actually help me; and you can do the same.
+Just because the examples are there doesn’t mean I have to use them unless they help me; you can do the same.

-Even if I did use all the categories provided out of the box, the information I’d glean wouldn’t be helpful because of what it would look like.
+Even if I did use all the categories provided out of the box, the information I’d glean wouldn’t be helpful.

-The highest percent would be rent or mortgage.
+The highest percentage would be rent or mortgage.
 The next would most likely be groceries.
-Meanwhile, the total cost of ownership for my car would be hidden because it’d be divided into smaller categories such as fuel, insurance, repairs, oil changes; individually they’re not much, but collectively they might add up to or surpass my rent or mortgage.
+Meanwhile, the total cost of ownership for my car would be hidden because of the smaller categories such as fuel, insurance, repairs, oil changes; individually, they’re not much, but collectively they might add up to or surpass my rent or mortgage.